The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Results and discussion

 \subsection{Galaxy distribution}

-We performed an optical galaxy redshift analysis of Abell 1060 using the NASA/IPAC Extragalactic Database (NED)\footnote{\href{https://ned.ipac.caltech.edu/byparams}{https://ned.ipac.caltech.edu/byparams}} galaxy catalog with a redshift upper limit of $z=0.1$ and an extent that matches our eROSITA FoV.
+We performed an optical galaxy redshift analysis of Abell~1060 using the NASA/IPAC Extragalactic Database (NED)\footnote{\href{https://ned.ipac.caltech.edu/byparams}{https://ned.ipac.caltech.edu/byparams}} galaxy catalog with a redshift upper limit of $z=0.1$ and an extent that matches our eROSITA FoV.
 The redshifts in this catalog are corrected to the Cosmic Microwave Background rest frame, and the breakdown of redshifts in this catalog between spectroscopic, photometric, and redshifts from unknown sources is 72.74\%, 6.66\%, and 20.44\%, respectively.
-For the cluster redshift estimation, we only included galaxies

-with spectroscopic redshifts within \rtwo\;and $\approx \sigma$ within $R=\ang{;1}$) with a power law of slope of $\alpha=0.33\pm0.03$.
+For the cluster redshift estimation, we only included galaxies with spectroscopic redshifts within \rtwo\;and $\approx \sigma$ within $R=\ang{;1}$) with a power law of slope of $\alpha=0.33\pm0.03$.
 Interestingly, weak surface brightness cusps with $\alpha < 0.5$ are a typical characteristic of NCC clusters \citep[e.g.,][]{2007hvcg.conf...48V}.